jonocarroll/TriangulArt.jl/README.md

 * `debug=false`: draw the sampled points and edges explicitly
 * `showimage=true`: show a grayscale version of the original image beneath the debug points
+* `showimagecol=true`: show a colour version of the original image beneath the debug points

 ```
 triangulArt(bird, npts=500)